akinevz0/fishies/README.md

 # ( I AM HOOKED )
-A game about being a fish
+A game about being a fish.

+## what kind of wordplay mechanic can we make around

+> I am hooked

 ## what this game is about